cyberion-zerocool/CamTrap/README.md

 <p><b>Version: 1.3:</b> Fix ngrok direct link</p>

 #### For More Video subcribe <a href="http://youtube.com/Cyberion-ZeroCool">CYBERION YouTube Channel</a>
-<p>CamPhish is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
+<p>CamTrap is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>